joschro/tasmota_rules_collection/README.md

 ============================================================
 The Nous A1T and A5T come preconfigured with Tasmota, but need calibration; see https://tasmota.github.io/docs/Power-Monitoring-Calibration/ on how to do this.

-For easier calibration when using an e.g. 60W bulb, use this workflow to calculate the correct current after voltage and power calibration is done:
+For easier calibration when using an e.g. 60W bulb, use this workflow to set the correct current automatically after voltage and power calibration is done:
 ```
 Backlog VoltRes 2; WattRes  2
 ```